 A majority of the votes entitled to be cast with respect to each matter submitted to the shareholders, represented either in person or by proxy, shall constitute a quorum with respect to such matter.
 Under Wisconsin law, directors are elected by plurality, meaning that the eight individuals receiving the largest number of votes are elected as directors, and the ratification of the appointment of the independent registered public accounting firm requires the number of votes cast in favor of this proposal to exceed the number of votes cast against this proposal, assuming a quorum is present.
-Abstentions and broker nonvotes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instruction from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owners) will count toward the quorum requirement but will not count toward the determination of whether directors are elected or the appointment of the independent registered public accounting firm is ratified.
+Abstentions and broker nonvotes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instruction from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owners) will count toward the determination of whether directors are elected or the appointment of the independent registered public accounting firm statified.